w3f/polkadot-wiki/docs/maintain/maintain-guides-validator-payout.md

 In this case, analyzing the *expected value* of staking rewards will paint a better picture as the weight of era points of validators and para-validators in the reward average are taken into consideration.

+:::note High-level breakdown of reward variance

+This should only serve as a high-level overview of the probabilistic nature for staking rewards.

 Let:
 - `pe` = para-validator era points,